giackperetti/svelteImageGallery/README.md

 # svelteImageGallery
-An image gallery built to learn some of svelte
+A Frieren image gallery built to learn some of SvelteJS